nausea87/incremental-idle-game/README.md

 # incremental-idle-game

-Simply incremental idle game in progress, just for fun.
+Simple incremental idle game made in Javascript that I made a long time ago.

-Test
+Still up and running!